-Waitress, a new musical, will open on Sunday, April 24, 2016 at the Brooks Atkinson Theatre (256 West 47th Street, between Broadway and Eighth Avenue).
-Previews will begin on Friday, March 25, 2016.
-Waitress recently played a sold out limited engagement at the American Repertory Theater (A.R.T.) at Harvard University in Cambridge, MA.
+Waitress, the smash hit musical, opened on Sunday, April 24, 2016 at the Brooks Atkinson Theatre (256 West 47th Street, between Broadway and Eighth Avenue).
+Previews began on Friday, March 25, 2016.

-The Broadway production will star Jessie Mueller, winner of the 2014 Tony Award for Best Actress in a Musical for Beautiful: The Carole King Musical, with additional casting to be announced.
+The Broadway production starred Jessie Mueller, winner of the 2014 Tony Award for Best Actress in a Musical for Beautiful: The Carole King Musical.
 Based on the 2007 motion picture written by Adrienne Shelly, the new musical has a book by Jessie Nelson, music and lyrics by five-time Grammy Award-nominated singer songwriter Sara Bareilles and direction by Tony Award-winner Diane Paulus.

 Jenna (Jessie Mueller) is a waitress and expert pie maker stuck in a small town and a loveless marriage.
 Faced with an unexpected pregnancy, Jenna fears she may have to abandon the dream of opening her own pie shop forever… until a baking content in a nearby county and the town’s handsome new doctor offer her a tempting recipe for happiness.
 Supported by her quirky crew of fellow waitresses and loyal customers, Jenna summons the secret ingredient she’s been missing all along – courage.

-Waitress will be produced on Broadway by Barry and Fran Weissler and Norton and Elayne Herrick.
+Waitress was produced on Broadway by Barry and Fran Weissler and Norton Herrick.